 - Providing grants to our chapters in Austin, North Texas, Houston and San Antonio

 - Providing support (along with our North Texas chapter) to the Solar Car Challenge, a national competition each July for high school students that starts at the Texas Motor Speedway in Fort Worth

-- Using model solar car kits to teach elementary and middle school students about solar energy (see the 11-minute video)
+- Using model solar car kits to teach elementary and middle school students about solar energy (video)

 Did you miss the 2020 TXSES Annual Meeting?
 Take a look at the topics we addressed and the presentations our guest speakers shared with us.